 #2.
 NOT DOING RESEARCH

+One of the biggest mistakes pro se litigants make is not doing research.
 Lawyers count on pro se litigants’ ignorance of the law to win cases.
 The less a pro se litigant knows, the shorter the litigation process will be.
 A lawyer can buy a $7000 debt for $700 and pay a $100 fee to sue.
 Thirty or so days later, he wins a default judgment or a one-hearing judgment.
 He then has the right to collect the full $7000, the $100 court fee, and case-related costs.
 He’ll have to collect the money himself, but lawyers wouldn’t buy debt if the practice never paid off.
 Facing a pro se litigant in court pays off for lawyers almost all the time.
 Whether you’re a plaintiff or a defendant, you don’t want to get knocked out early because of lack of knowledge.
 Learn the laws relevant to your case.
 The more you know, the longer you’ll stay and the less chance a lawyer will have a windfall at your expense.

 #1.
 (FALSE) BRAVADO

 The BIGGEST mistake pro se litigants make is thinking they know more than they do, as a way of overcompensating for lack of confidence.
 False bravado can lead you into mistakes #2, #3, and #4 on this list and a whole lot more.
 You don’t bring a court reporter because you don’t feel you need one.
 You don’t do research because you don’t have time, and you think you know enough.
 You react to or challenge every lawyer trick because you believe, without any evidence, that it’s the best thing to do.
 You talk about admiralty law, not because you know anything about it or where it fits into your case, but because you heard someone talk about it.
 You file the wrong motions in the wrong situations.
 It’s important to know what you don’t know and act accordingly.
 Instead of talking about sovereign citizenship, talk about and use civil procedure.
-Rather than react to lawyer antics, judicial bias or a sense of unfairness, focus on your case.
+Rather than reacting to lawyer antics, judicial bias or a sense of unfairness, focus on your case.
 Learn it backwards and forwards, and then bring your court reporter.
 That’s how you win.
 See Sovereign Citizens Make Pro Se Litigants Look Silly for more about the “problem” with sovereign citizens.